Rio Nakata | |||||||||||

 His figure skating idol is Shoma Uno.[9]

-Nakata began figure skating in 2011 at the age of three and his father, Makoto, a former competitive figure skater, has coached him since then.[7]
+Nakata began figure skating in 2011 at the age of three at a rink in Tokyo where his father, Makoto, had coached at the time.
+Since then, Makoto has remained part of Nakata's coaching team.[5][8]

 He debuted at the basic novice level by winning silver at the 2018 Tokyo Regionals, before going on to win bronze at the 2018–19 Japan Basic Novice Championships.
 The following year, Nakata won gold at both events.[2]